Category: Architecture

 George Nakashima: Master of Organic Furniture Design

-George Katsutoshi Nakashima created wood furniture with reverence and patience, sometimes keeping boards of wood around his workshop until their true essence was revealed to him.
-The furniture designer was born in Spokane, Washington on May 24, 1905 and passed away on June 15, 1990.
-Even though he started designing furniture opposed to the popular concept of modern …
+George Katsutoshi Nakashima was a woodworker, architect, and craftsman who created wood furniture with reverence and patience, sometimes keeping boards of wood around his workshop until their true essence was revealed to him.
+The furniture designer was born in Spokane, Washington on this day May 24, 1905.
+Even though he started designing furniture opposed to the popular …

 Continue reading